 There is absolutely no better cure for jet lag than a good steam and a full-body spa treatment.
 Period.
-Guests of Mandarin Oriental, Barcelona who arrive to the hotel early or have late departures can store belongings in the changing room lockers and have full use of the wellness facilities.
+Guests of Mandarin Oriental, Barcelona who arrive at the hotel early or have late departures can store belongings in the changing room lockers and have full use of the wellness facilities.

-After a cup of coffee and a quick catch-up on email, I arrived to the spa well over an hour in advance to freshen up and sit in the Oriental steam room where I transformed from completely exhausted with a slight headache to a surprising state of energy (no joke).
+After a cup of coffee and a quick catch-up on email, I arrived at the spa well over an hour in advance to freshen up and sit in the Oriental steam room where I transformed from completely exhausted with a slight headache to a surprising state of energy (no joke).
 After flipping through a magazine next to the two-lane pool, I gladly took my first post-airplane shower and chilled out in the dimly-lit, sleek relaxation room with cool flavored water and snacks where my therapist collected me for a nearly 2-hour Time Rituals signature treatment.